 By | Feb 4, 2021 | Categories: Hiring & Recruiting, Interviews |

 In this three-part series, we provide practical advice and useful tips to help the employer and the candidate determine during the interview process if there is a mutually beneficial cultural fit.
 Our first article, How to Describe Your Company Culture to Attract the Right Candidates, focused on the value of cultural fit and how to describe the unique elements of your organization’s culture when interviewing prospective candidates.
-BarkerGilmore’s Senior Advisors Maureen Brundage, Helen Pudlin, and Audrey Rubin again shared their thoughts with me on how to assess a candidate for a good culture fit.
+BarkerGilmore’s Strategic Advisors Maureen Brundage, Helen Pudlin, and Audrey Rubin again shared their thoughts with me on how to assess a candidate for a good culture fit.

 Above All — Be Honest.